 “Download the MozBar to streamline your SEO.
 The MozBar provides easy access to the most powerful SEO tools and data while you surf the web.”

-Not only is this a powerful website crawling tool, but it can be customized to suit the needs of you, your SEO strategy, and of course, your website.
+Not only is this a powerful website crawling tool, but it can be customized to suit your needs, your SEO strategy, and of course, your website.

-By tracking the search visibility of your website, you can gain a better understanding of performance, what’s working, and what isn’t working.
+By tracking your website’s search visibility, you can better understand performance, what’s working, and what isn’t working.

 Search engine rankings are in a constant state of flux.
 With this tool, you can track any website to see how it is ranking over the past 30 days.

-If local SEO is on your mind, you know one thing to be true: getting local citations can work in your favor.
-With this tool, you can discover where to list your website to boost local search rankings.
+If local SEO is on your mind, you know one thing is true: getting local citations can work in your favor.
+This tool lets you discover where to list your website to boost local search rankings.

 Raven offers a variety of SEO tools, including its popular website auditor.
-This is perfect for those times when you want to get a high level overview of your website.
+This is perfect for getting a high-level overview of your website.

 Even though Google is the leader in the search engine space, Bing is a viable alternative that has the potential to drive serious traffic to your website.